feelymadi/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **Visually appealing colors and layout.
-No overflowing elements.** - I did not complete this part of the deliverable.
+No overflowing elements.** - I completed this part of the deliverable.
       I used :root to store the variables for my color palatte.
 I padding and centering for the layout.
-- [x] **Use of a CSS framework** - I did not complete this part of the deliverable.
+- [x] **Use of a CSS framework** - I completed this part of the deliverable.
       I used bootstrap for alot of styling.
-- [x] **All visual elements styled using CSS** - I did not complete this part of the deliverable.
+- [x] **All visual elements styled using CSS** - I completed this part of the deliverable.
       Everything everywhere on the site is styled using css, from header to footer.
-- [x] **Responsive to window resizing using flexbox and/or grid display** - I did not complete this part of the deliverable.
+- [x] **Responsive to window resizing using flexbox and/or grid display** - I completed this part of the deliverable.
       I used flex and grid elements to acheive this.
 I also put in a hamburger nav bar which took a long time.
-- [x] **Use of a imported font** - I did not complete this part of the deliverable.
+- [x] **Use of a imported font** - I completed this part of the deliverable.
       I imported a google font and made sure it was used everywhere.
 I even played around with width.
-- [x] **Use of different types of selectors including element, class, ID, and pseudo selectors** - I did not complete this part of the deliverable.
+- [x] **Use of different types of selectors including element, class, ID, and pseudo selectors** - I completed this part of the deliverable.
       I mostly used class and pseudo selectors but I added on ID delector on my searh form in rank.css just so I knew how to do it.

 ## 🚀 React part 1: Routing deliverable